 The use of foreign workers is also restricted.
 You’re only allowed to hire one foreign national for every 50 Thai employees, or one foreigner for every 2,000,000 Thai Baht in registered capital.

 The Need of a Work Permit in Thailand

 For a Thailand work permit, you and your employer must keep the following supporting documents;

-- Any certificates and licenses
+- Any and all Permits and Authorizations

-- Proof of accommodation in Thailand
+- Verification of lodging in Thailand

-- Marriage certificate (if available)
+- Document of Marriage (if available)

 NOTE: All documents must be legalized before submission and must be translated into the Thai language.

 How to Get a Work Visa to Enter Thailand in 2023.